 Introduce your child to the world of coding - make it relevant

-This can be through video games, books, sports,etc. For example, you can explain the concept of a database citing examples of a book.
-Or the concept of a loop while watching an F1 track race.
+This can be done through video games, books, sports,etc. For example, you can explain the concept of a database citing examples of a book.
+Or the concept of a loop while watching a F1 track race.
 You can show them videos on the skill set they can develop from coding.
 Explain how technology impacts our lives - from connecting people to various gadgets, etc. Encourage them to talk to their friends about how their favourite video games couldn't be possible without coding.
-Visit a technology museum or encourage them to join a tech-club at school.
+Visit a technology museum or encourage them to join a technology club at school.

 Talk about coding languages